Vertical Reciprocating Conveyor Glossary

-KICK PLATE: A curb on the outermost edge of the inoperable sides of the deck to contain product and is normally 4" high.
+KICK PLATE: A solid steel toe barrier on the outermost edge of the inoperable sides of the carriage deck,

-LIFT PRESENT LIGHT: Light on push button station, which alerts the operator that the carriage has arrived at that level's position.
+LIFT PRESENT LIGHT: Light on push button station which alerts the operator that the carriage has arrived at that level.

-LOAD TEST: Carriage is loaded to rated capacity, and the lift is operated.
+LOAD TEST: Carriage is loaded to rated capacity and is raised and lowered to demonstrate lifting capability.

-MOMENTARY CONTACT: Refers to push button station that permits operator to touch and release desired mode while carriage travels to selected level automatically.
+MOMENTARY CONTACT: Push button station that permits operator to touch and release desired mode while carriage travels to selected level and stops automatically.

-PIT: A depression in the floor usually 1” deeper than the carriage profile, which allows the deck to rest flush at floor level.
+PIT: A depression in the floor usually 1” deeper than the carriage profile.
+Allows the deck to position flush at floor level.

-PNEUMATIC GATE OPERATOR: An automatic gate opener, which requires in-plant, clean, dry air, minimum 60 psi.
+PNEUMATIC GATE OPERATOR: An automatic actuator which requires in-plant, clean, dry air.
 Can be operated by either pull cord or push button controls.

 ROLL OFF PANEL: See Backstop Panel.

-SAFETY CAMS: Spring-loaded, hardened steel cams directly attached to chain that engages if chain breaks, preventing carriage from dropping more than a few inches.
+SAFETY CAMS: Spring-loaded, hardened steel cams attached to the lifting chain.
+Cam rotates and engages the guide columns if chain breaks, preventing carriage from dropping more than a few inches.

-SIDE GUARDS: A protective enclosure on the outermost edge of the inoperable sides of the deck welded to the carriage to contain load.
+SIDE GUARDS: A protective fixed enclosure on the outermost edge of the inoperable sides of the carriage welded to the deck to contain load.
 Can be rails, sheet steel, or expanded metal.

-T.O.R.: Abbreviation for top of roller; refers to load elevation in conveyor system.
+T.O.R.: Abbreviation for top of roller; refers to roller height in conveyor systems.

-UPRIGHTS: The portion of the carriage that houses the wheels that guide the carriage in the columns.
+UPRIGHTS: The structural portion of the carriage that houses the wheels that guide the carriage as it travels up and down in the lift guide columns.